-I am an incoming (Fall 2024) Ph.D.
-Candidate in Environmental Science at ICTA-UAB and a REAL Project team member, working under Giorgos Kallis's supervision.
-My dissertation is a multi-sited ethnography of Latin American case studies in post-development.
+I am a Ph.D. candidate in Environmental Science at ICTA-UAB and a member of the REAL Project team, working under the supervision of Giorgos Kallis and Diego Andreucci.
+My dissertation is a multi-sited ethnography of Latin American post-development coalitions.

-I received a B.A. in Sociology, Spanish, and Global Liberal Studies (concentration in Politics, Rights, and Development) at NYU in 2017.
-My undergraduate thesis explored transitional justice initiatives in Guatemala intended to enfranchise populations affected by the armed conflict through land reform.
+I received a B.A. in Sociology, Spanish, and Global Liberal Studies (with a concentration in Politics, Rights, and Development) from NYU in 2017.
+My undergraduate thesis examined transitional justice initiatives in Guatemala aimed at enfranchising populations affected by the armed conflict through land reform.

 I completed an M.A. in Latin American and Caribbean Studies from CLACS at NYU in 2019, during which I obtained a GSAS Departmental Fellowship.
 My Master’s project used a mixed-methods approach (multi-year datasets from the LAPOP surveys and semi-structured interviews) to describe Guatemala’s multiparty system.
 The findings were published in a co-authored paper in 2022.

 I finished an M.A. in Sociology at USC.
-My Master’s project relied on ethnographic and archival fieldwork in Indigenous Maya Q’eqchi communities organizing grassroots campaigns in Guatemala’s extractive frontier.
+My Master’s project relied on ethnographic and archival fieldwork in Indigenous Maya Q’eqchi communities, which organized grassroots campaigns in Guatemala’s extractive frontier.
 The findings were published in a solo-author paper in 2023.
 As a graduate student worker, I led undergraduate discussion sections on SOCI-200 Introduction to Sociology and SOCI-250mg Grassroots Participation in Global Perspective.

 Undergraduate thesis presentation at NYU (May 2017).